ISRAEL BY FOOT – SERVICES FOR HIKERS IN ISRAEL

 - Daily luggage transfer to the next accommodation.

-- Maps and a GPS application for mobile phone.
+- Maps and a GPS application for mobile phones.

 - Detailed briefing meeting.

 - 24/7 phone support.

 - A full pack that will enable you to trek trouble-free.

 For hikers that are more connected to the bible, we have a special section on the website.
 We created a set of hikes that follow some of the most famous bible stories, like the Battle of David and Goliath or the Elijah challenging the Baal prophets on Mount Carmel.
 All these walks are an excellent hike on their own, but the biblical story brings a unique added value.

 If you do not feel confident enough to hike independently – Don’t worry!
 Israel by Foot runs regular weekly Guided Hiking Tours.
 From November to April, you can join us each Tuesday to a hike in Wadi Qelt and each Wednesday to hike on Mount Arbel.
 These hiking tours included transportation with a MiniBus from central locations and a local expert hiking guide that will share with you his passion for Israel’s landscape, history, and heritage.
 It is also an excellent opportunity to meet fellow hikers from other countries.
 Cost: 270 Shekels.

 If these group hikes do not fit your schedule or taste, we also provide private hiking tours by a group of expert local hiking guides.

 Israel by Foot offers a program of self-guided Road Trips, covering the country from North to South.
 The Road Trips are planned for ½ day – 2 days outing.
 All the itineraries combine Scenic driving with visits and short hikes to unique Natural, Historical, and Archaeological attractions along the way.
 Each Road Trip includes: